pyload/pyload/docs/api/datatypes.rst

      // types for user interaction
      // some may only be place holder currently not supported
      // also all input - output combination are not reasonable, see InteractionManager for further info
-     // Todo: how about: time, int, ip, file, s.o. enum Input {
+     // Todo: how about: time, ip, s.o. enum Input {
        NA,
        Text,
+       Int,
+       File,
+       Folder,
        Textbox,
        Password,
        Bool,   // confirm like, yes or no dialog